C-Pro/brokers-bench/README.md

 P99.9 latency: 11.505453s
 ```

-Obviously Kafka struggled under load, while Redpanda performed quite good.
-I believe Kafka performance might be improved by tuning JVM garbage collector, but I do not have a desire to research on how to do it.
-To be fair I did not tune any of the brokers in the test at all.
+Obviously both Kafka and Redpanda struggled under load, but Redpanda througput was about 5 times better.

 And the last benchmark with waiting for only one acknowledge (from leader broker for the respective partition).